-37. The Care Inspectorate shall operate management information and accounting systems that enable it to review, in a timely and effective manner, its financial and non-financial performance against the strategic aims, objectives, targets and milestones set out in the corporate and business plans.
-The results of such reviews should be reported on a regular basis to the Care Inspectorate board and copied to the SG.
+40. The Care Inspectorate shall operate management information and accounting systems that enable it to review, in a timely and effective manner, its financial and non-financial performance against the strategic aims, objectives, targets and milestones set out in the corporate and business plans.
+The results of such reviews should be reported on a regular basis to the Care Inspectorate Board and copied to the SG.
 The SG shall assess the Care Inspectorate's performance on a continuous basis and undertake a formal internal review at least twice a year.
-The responsible Cabinet Secretary / Scottish Minister shall meet the Care Inspectorate chair at least once a year.
+The responsible Scottish Minister shall meet the Care Inspectorate Chair at least once a year to set out the SG's policy expectations.